How has Covid 19 changed the way we work at Ombersley Physiotherapy?

 The health of our patients and our own families is paramount so many changes have been made to the way physiotherapy appointments are conducted.
 We have made all the changes in line with guidance from our professional body (The Chartered Society of Physiotherapy), Public Health England and also the GP surgery that we are situated within.

 To help us manage with the extra ‘paperwork’ involved we have also moved away from paper format and onto a computerised practise management system.
 This enables us to send out and receive the relevant screening forms prior to any treatment as well as bringing us into the 21st Century with online bookings, smoother invoicing and appointment reminders.
-It will also help us to keep you better informed about changes to procedures in the clinic because I’m sure that we will need to take extra precautions due to Covid-19 for a prolonged period of time.

 How to book an appointment

 In the past all bookings have gone through the GP receptionists, but now we need to book our own appointments to ensure that we fulfil the government and our professional bodies recommendations of pre-screening.

 - If you need an appointment call Moira, Penni or Jackie directly

 (please leave a message if we can’t get to the phone)

 - When we speak to you we will have a chat about your problem to check that face to face physio is necessary and also to check that you have not had any symptoms of Covid-19.

 - If we make a joint decision to go ahead with a face to face appointment, we will book this over the phone and send you an e-mail from our new computer management system (Jane app).

 - You should receive a welcome e-mail to Jane.
 Please set up an account (it requires 2 step authentication).
 There will also be a one off registration form to fill out with basic details.